RightBank/Benchmarking-spatially-enabled-RDF-stores/readme.md

 # Introduction

 The artifacts provided here were developed during a research ([Assessment and Benchmarking of Spatially-Enabled RDF stores for Next Generation of Spatial Data Infrastructure]).
-The research is aimed at the evaluation of geospatial capabilities (with focus on GeoSPARQL-compliance) of five RDF stores:
+The research is aimed at the evaluation of geospatial capabilities (with focus on GeoSPARQL-compliance) of five well-known RDF stores:

  - Eclipse RDF4J 2.4.2
  - Apache Jena 3.9.0 with GeoSPARQL-Jena 1.0.3